General Content Policies

 It is the responsibility of the depositor to ensure that s/he has the legal right to deposit a work in VTechWorks under the terms of U.S. copyright law and under the terms of any existing contracts related to the work.
 In general, though there may be exceptions, authors of a work automatically own copyright in that work once it exists in a fixed form, but as a condition of publication many journals, publishers, and conference proceedings make contractual restrictions on which version of a published work can be deposited in an institutional repository such as VTechWorks.
 Authors should therefore not assume that they have the right to deposit their own published work in VTechWorks.
 See the Help page for help with deposit rights.

-Virginia Tech faculty and students own copyright in the works they have created as described in VT Policy 13000, available at http://www.policies.vt.edu/13000.pdf.
+Virginia Tech faculty and students own copyright in the works they have created as described in Virginia Tech's Policy 13000 (PDF).
 According to this policy, for “the traditional results of academic scholarship, i.e., textbooks, literary works, artistic creations and artifacts” -- that is, the kinds of works most commonly deposited in VTechWorks -- “the IP rights remain with the author(s)” and is not claimed by Virginia Tech.
 However, if VT authors transfer or relinquish their copyrights to third parties, VT authors might no longer have the right to deposit their own published works in VTechWorks.
+For scholarly articles, an open access policy was approved in March 2021 that enables Virginia Tech researchers to deposit the accepted version of their article.

 In general, for a work with multiple authors, every author owns the copyright to the entire work and therefore may deposit the work in VTechWorks without needing to ask permission of the work’s other authors.